Skip to main content

 Solar · Wind · Manufacturing

-AI and automation are already eliminating jobs in logistics, retail, customer service, and office work.
+AI and automation are already eliminating jobs in logistics, retail, customer service and office work.
 We cannot tell displaced workers to simply "retrain" without showing them where the jobs actually are.
-The clean energy sector solar installation, wind turbine manufacturing, grid modernization, battery storage is one of the few industries where domestic, hands on labor cannot be offshored or automated away.
+The clean energy sector solar installation, wind turbine manufacturing, grid modernization and battery storage .
+One of the few industries where domestic hands on labor cannot be offshored or automated away.

 WA Manufacturing Investment: Support federal incentives for clean energy component manufacturing in the Pacific Northwest.